-- the costs of required radon tests, pre-rehabilitation energy audits, post-rehabilitation blower-door tests, lead-based paint inspections and remediation, or replacement of a Manufactured Home. - Recording fees, mortgage registration tax and title search costs may be collected from the Borrower or may be included in the loan amount so as long as the Program loan amount maximum is not exceeded.
+- The costs of required radon tests, pre-rehabilitation energy audits, post-rehabilitation blowerdoor tests, lead-based paint inspections and remediation, - Recording fees, mortgage registration tax and title search costs may be collected from the Borrower or be included in the loan amount so as long as the Program loan amount maximum is not exceeded.
 No other fees may be charged to the Borrower.

-5.15 Non-Complying Loans
+5.16 Non-Complying Loans